 - Conditional use permits that allowed alternative standards will not be grandfathered. - Permit licensed VRDS in areas where they are no longer allowed to continue to operate for a 5 year period of time to realize a return on investment.
-Licensed VRDs in areas that exceed density limits to phase out as licenses expire (or through 5-year amortization).
+Licensed VRDs in areas that exceed density limits to phase out as licenses expire.